Amsterdam/amsterdam-app-frontend/.docs/push-code-to-github.md

 # Push code to GitHub

-We make our code available as open source: https://github.com/Amsterdam/amsterdam-app-frontend
+We make our code available as open source on GitHub: [https://github.com/Amsterdam/amsterdam-app-frontend](https://github.com/Amsterdam/amsterdam-app-frontend)

-Publishing code as open source is a best practice and for the City of Amsterdam, GitHub is the place to do it.
-Because we want to keep the Azure DevOps repos as the source of truth, we have added a job to the build pipeline.
-This job automatically publishes the source code to GitHub on every front end build.
+Publishing code as open source is a best practice.
+For the City of Amsterdam, GitHub is the place to do it.
+Because we want to keep the Azure DevOps repos as the source of truth, we have added a job to the build pipeline that automatically publishes the source code to GitHub on every front end build.

 ## Configuration